Tushar-Gupta0506/Sales-Insights/README.md

 This project 🗂️ was a rewarding exercise in data transformation and business intelligence.
 It allowed me to showcase my technical skills, collaborate 🤝 with knowledgeable colleagues, and contribute directly to AtliQ's sales success 🏆💯.

 ## Explore the Reports
 Curious to explore the insights and reports generated from this project?
-[Click here to view the dashboard](#).
+[Click here](https://github.com/Tushar-Gupta0506/Sales-Insights/blob/main/AtliQ%20Sales%20Report.xlsx).